 The second part will digest all of that and offer predictions as to what it means for the future of Disney Cruise Line sailings in 2021.
 Obviously, we don’t have a crystal ball, and this is an evolving situation.
 It’s less unpredictable than it was months ago, but litigation between Florida and the CDC still throws a monkey wrench into when and how Disney Cruise Line will be able to restart sailings.
 Accordingly, our goal is to offer an informed analysis of when cruising might be possible again…

-In so doing, the CDC also issued a Framework for Conditional Sailing Order.
-This will allow a phased approach to resuming cruise ship passenger operations in U.S. waters, charting a course for Disney Cruise Line and other companies to begin sailing again.
+As noted above, we’ll begin with a timeline of events leading up to the latest updates from the United States federal government and the cruise industry.
+Late last year, the CDC issued a Framework for Conditional Sailing Order that would allow a phased approach to resuming cruise ship passenger operations in U.S. waters, charting a course for Disney Cruise Line and other companies to begin sailing again.

-However, it’s not as simple as that–DCL won’t immediately be coming back (as is obvious from Disney’s subsequent cancellations).
+However, it’s not as simple as that.
+The Conditional Sailing Order created onerous requirements.
+To get there, the cruise industry needs to assure the CDC that they are responsible with respect to the needs of crew, passengers, and port communities.
 You can read the full CDC Order for yourself here.
 For those whose idea of fun does not include combing 40 pages of arcane legal jargon and footnotes, we’ll break down what it means and offer a summation here…

 In order to resume passenger sailings, Disney Cruise Line and other companies must earn a “Conditional Sailing Certificate” from the CDC based upon its ability to meet the established health safety protocol and requirements.
 Once the cruise operator earns its Conditional Sailing Certificate, there will be a phased return to cruise ship passenger sailings in a manner that mitigates risks among passengers, crew members, and communities.